UR-Field-Labs/system-setup/GithubTutorial.md

 ### Exercise 2: Editing from another ‘computer’.

-1. On the github website, edit the script directly.
+1. On the [Github website](https://github.com/), go to your repository and edit the script directly.
 Add an extra line to it e.g. ```print(‘hello’)```.
 Commit it.
-There is no need to push here because you have made changes directly to the github server.
+There is no need to push here because you have made changes directly to the main Github server.
 2. On your github desktop, say ‘Fetch/pull.’
 And see the file changes.
 3. Add a second file *test2.R*, put some lines of code in it.
 Then add, commit, push.
 4. See the changes on the github website.